 My son comes running in from the garden crying and I jump up chastising myself for being so engrossed in my computer I wasn’t watching him play ball.

 “What’s wrong baby?”
 I ask as I scoop him into my arms

 “The bundabee got me.”
 He says lip quivering (That’s bumblebee to you and me.)

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, duggsyWrite a Review